ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 ---

-A few years ago, at the time when the development of the ePages REST API started, ePages 6 was just a huge monolith written in Perl and already hard to handle.
+A few years ago, at the time when the development of the ePages REST API started, ePages 6 was a huge monolith written in Perl and already hard to handle.
 The objective was to not further inflate the monolith, but rather be able to use state-of-the-art frameworks.
 Therefore, the REST API was initiated as a separate service implemented in Java.

 This service communicates with the monolith via REST and SOAP in order to process the data we want to expose to the public.
-All the API related business logic like right management and rate limits are implemented in Java such that the API's we had to implement in Perl could become quiete simple.
+All the API related business logic like rights management and rate limiting are implemented in Java such that the API's we had to implement in Perl could become quite simple.

 Of course, all resource and service classes are covered by unit tests on both sides, Perl and Java.
 Yet, since the functionality of the API is based on two different projects that live in two different repositories,